bdavidxyz/protheme2/_posts/2018-11-01-my-beloved-low-tech-stack.md

 Some non-critical part are left with an integration test that perfectly does the job.

 Some parts are left to a manual testing, because automating it would cost too much.
 For example, the result of the "print this page" button is virtually untestable.

 I use TDD sometimes, when  the *how* (the system under test) is known before to code it.

 But, more often, I test the thing **after** I code the thing.
 I code the smallest possible stuff, I do the ugly manual check in the browser, then I commit/push it, until I release a **draft** version that I can widely discuss with my Product Owner (abbreviated PO).
 Once the discussion is over, I trash some part of the code, I keep some other parts of the code.
 I submit it again to the PO.
 Once he/she's satisfied with it, I have to consider if unit, or integration, or manual testing is the more appropriate thing **for the release that has been proven to be fine** to the PO's eyes.

-The Product Owner knows

 ## Unknown build tool

 Do you know webpack ?
 It's probably a bad tool because the name "webpack" is known.
 Which means you probably spent time to tweak it.

-I rely on the build tools of my framework, whose job is to compile assets properly, and backend dependency properly.
+I rely on the build tools of my framework, whose job is to compile assets properly, and build backend dependencies properly.

-I copy/paste my frontend 3rd-party dependencies into my projects, and I commit and push them into their GitHub repository.
+I copy/paste my frontend 3rd-party dependencies into my project, then I commit and push them into the project's GitHub repository.

-Ugly right ?
+Very Ugly™ right ?

 No CDN.
 No bower, gulp, webpack, and so on.
 I removed a lot of complexity in the project by letting the framework do what it is already supposed to do.